kernelci/kernelci-project/kernelci.org/content/en/intro/platform-testing.md

 ## Option 1: Connecting your lab to Maestro

 If you want you allow KernelCI direct access to your test farm, you have to setup [LAVA](https://www.lavasoftware.org/) based lab and give submission tokens to the KernelCI sysadmin team.
-For this to work your lab should be accessible in the internet.
+For this to work your lab should be accessible on the internet.
 If yours is hidden behind a firewall, this option won't work for you.

 Today, Maestro only supports LAVA as a lab runtime, but nothing prevents us from accepting contributions for other lab runtimes if there is community interest.